jasperroel/apache-newrelic-plugin/README.md

 3. compiling it into a JAR file
 4. Creating the configuration file

+Or, alternatively, you can use the jar files in the dist/ folder and skip straight to step 4.

 ### Configuration

 Configuration is done through plugin.json and newrelic.json.